Agordat: History

 Agordat was historically a key center along the old caravan trade route connecting eastern and northern Sudan to Eritrea, due to its strategic location near the Barka River.
 During the period of Funj hegemony in Sudan, the nabtab became the ruling class of the Beni-Amer, with their center established around Agordat.
 It was from the Funj that the vassal Beni-Amer chief, the diglal, received his emblem of rank and authority.
 His permanent camp was located a few kilometers from what is now the town of Agordat.

 Although the diglal's growing power was weakened by the Mahdist invasion between 1885 and 1893, he remained in control of the region.
 In June 1890, an Italian military expedition, which had already built a small fort near Agordat, allied itself with the Beni-Amer.
 In 1893, they successfully defeated the Mahdist army in the Barka region at the First Battle of Agordat and the Second Battle of Agordat.

 Agordat later developed into an administrative center under Italian rule, leading to the establishment of a hospital and an Italian-Arabic school.
 In 1928, a railroad from Asmara to Keren was extended to Agordat.
-By 1938, the town’s population was estimated at approximately 2,050, including 168 Italians, as well as workers from various parts of Eritrea, Sudanese, Arabs, and West Africans (Tukrir).
+By 1938, the town's population was estimated at 2,050, including 168 Italians, as well as workers from various parts of Eritrea, Sudanese, Arabs, and West Africans (Tukrir).
 By 1943, the population had grown further, though only a few members of the Beni-Amer elite (nabtab) and the diglal resided within the city itself, with many others living in camps on its outskirts.
-During the 1940s and 1950s, Italian entrepreneurs cultivated banana and citrus plantations along the Barka River, contributing to the town’s economic growth.
+During the 1940s and 1950s, Italian entrepreneurs cultivated banana and citrus plantations along the Barka River, contributing to the town's economic growth.